Omaralabdullah051/book-mart/README.md

  - I installed React Fontawesome & hero icons to add some icons & react-helmet-async to set dynamic title.

- - I installed React toastify to add some toast & alos sweetalert2 to use confirmation popup.
+ - I installed React toastify to add some toast & also sweetalert2 to use confirmation popup.